nats-io/jparse/README.md

 JParse, the most efficient JSON parser for the JVM yet.

+# Goals

+Fastest, most compliant and smallest JSON parser lib for the JVM.

 # Why JParse

 JParse is the most efficient JSON parser for the JVM yet - it uses an index overlay to deliver lightning-fast parsing speeds.